Tiltorito/Japocalypse/README.md

 # Japocalypse

-A backdoor created in Java, but currently support only Windows.
+A Spyware written in Java, but currently support only Windows.

 # TO - DO